 The Company accrues and pays commission expense based on variable merchant payment volumes and for certain customer service and other services provided by its ISOs.
-Since commission expenses are accrued and paid to ISOs on a monthly basis after the merchant enters into a new or renewed contract, these are not deemed to be a cost to acquire a new contract but they are reported within costs of services on our Consolidated Statements of Operations.
+Since commission expenses are accrued and paid to ISOs on a monthly basis after the merchant enters into a new or renewed contract, these are not deemed to be a cost to acquire a new contract but they are reported within costs of services on our Consolidated Statements of Operations and Comprehensive Loss.
 The ISO is typically an independent contractor or agent of the Company.

 The Company may occasionally elect to buy out all or a portion of an ISO's rights to receive future commission payments related to certain merchants.
-Amounts paid to the ISO for these residual buyouts are capitalized by the Company under the accounting guidance for intangible assets and included in intangible assets, net on our Consolidated Balance Sheets.
+Amounts paid to the ISO for these residual buyouts are capitalized and amortized over the useful life on a straight-line basis under the accounting guidance for intangible assets and included in intangible assets, net on our Consolidated Balance Sheets.